 4. Signup versus Renewal costs

-When you first sign up to a web host, you’ll often find some great deals; web hosting companies, like many other businesses, entice their customers with offers and sales upon initial sign up.
+When you first sign up for a web host, you’ll often find some great deals; web hosting companies, like many other businesses, entice their customers with offers and sales upon initial sign-up.
 The problem is, what you might think is a good deal could turn out to be something different along the line.

 Some web hosts will offer a discount on your first month’s payment, with higher monthly payments throughout your contract term.
 Others will offer cheaper monthly prices if you pay biennially.
 Some will be easier on the wallet if you pay yearly.
 However, most web hosts, unfortunately, do charge a higher price at renewal if you choose to stay with them.